-While the onion cooks chop up the fennel bulb.
-To cut fennel start by cutting off the root end, then remove the hard outer layers and chop it as you would an onion.
+While the onion cooks, chop up the fennel bulb.
+To cut fennel, cut off the root end, remove the hard outer layers and chop it as you would an onion.

 Turn the Instant Pot off and add a cup of water to it.
 Stir it to deglaze, making sure there are no bits of onion or fennel stuck to the bottom.
 This will decrease the chances of getting a Burn error.

 Add all the rest of the ingredients except the fish or shellfish to the Instant Pot.
 This includes the red peppers, tomatoes, wine, clam juice, salt, pepper and optional red pepper flakes.

 If you are using canned tomatoes, drain them before adding them to the Instant Pot.
 Then put the lid on the Instant Pot, checking to ensure the sealing ring is in place and the pressure valve is closed.

 Set the pressure cooker to Manual, high pressure, for 5 minutes.
 The Instant Pot will take about 10 minutes to reach pressure.

 4. Add Fish